House-Fish/House-Fish/README.md

-# Hi there!
-I'm Jia Yu 👋
+# Hello, world! 👋

-Welcome to my GitHub profile!
-I'm a cybersecurity student with a passion for low-level software engineering and reverse engineering.
-I love diving deep into how web applications, mobile platforms, and operating systems work.
+I'm Jia Yu, a cybersecurity student with a curious mind for all things tech.
+From mobile and web development to programming microcontrollers, I love exploring diverse technologies and building creative projects.

-## About Me
-- 🛡️ Exploring low-level software and malware analysis
-- ✅ Solid foundation in web and mobile application development
-- 🧰 Enthusiastic about analyzing and securing technological ecosystems
+This GitHub is a space for my experiments and quirky ideas — feel free to stick around and see what I come up with next! 😊